Best Cambodia travel tips and advice

 - Beware of bag snatchers who mostly travel on motorbikes and target pedestrians and people in open tuk-tuks.

 Is Cambodia safe for female travellers?
 Yes!
 Cambodia is generally very safe, also for solo female travellers.
-Visit reliable Safetywing and World Nomad Travel Insurance for Cambodia Travel Insurance quotes.
+Compare Safetywing and World Nomad Travel Insurance for options and Cambodia Travel Insurance quotes.

 Vaccines for Cambodia